By-Name Lists

-The information and resources here are intended to answer questions and support your community to develop and sustain a quality By-Name List on your journey to ending chronic and veteran homelessness.
+The information and resources here are intended to answer questions and support your community to develop and sustain quality By-Name Data on your journey to ending chronic and veteran homelessness.

 Keep checking back here as we will be regularly updating materials and adding further resources.